 The Council's land acquisitions for nature restoration are among the most innovative interventions made in the UK by any local authority.
 Partnership and community working locally is very strong, and restoration plans are progressing well.
-The Adur River project (Pad Farm and New Salts Farm) has passed the Expression of Interest stage with DEFRA test & trials, and funding from this scheme would assist the development of blended finance models for the sites, and support engagement with landowners in the wider river valley.

 Platform 4: Good services and new solutions